richeterre/jumubase/README.md

 ### Parameters

 Some Jumu-related data (such as rounds, roles, genres, and category types) is unlikely to change much over time and therefore hard-coded into the `JumuParams` module.
+Parameters that are likely to change, or not meant for the public eye, are stored as environment variables instead.

 ### Authentication